RiiceBall/camagru/README.md

 # Camagru

-Camagru is a first web project, you can take photos with the existing images, you can also see, comment, like, other people's photos.
+Camagru is a first school web project, you can take photos with the existing images, you can also see, comment, like, other people's photos.

 ### How to use it in local ?